Wentworth Wooden Puzzles: Difficult puzzles

 The Tessellation puzzles range use jigsaw pieces in which the pieces are almost all identical in pattern.
 Some utilise pieces shaped like animals, such as deer.
 Other subjects include repetitive plant shapes such as ivy and holly cuts.

 Children's puzzles

 Puzzles shapes and styles are designed to suit all ages and ability, including images specially suited for children, which are traditionally constructed with larger, more manageable pieces with simpler pattern and shape design.
 The company was awarded recognition for its production in this section of the market in 2008.

 In 2021, during mental health awareness week, Wentworth Wooden Puzzles released a series of mini jigsaw puzzles to promote the mindfulness and wellbeing that jigsaw puzzles can provide.
 Money from the sale of puzzles during that week were donated to Mind, a mental health charity.

-Mini Mindfull puzzles
+Mini Mindful puzzles

 May 6, 2021, Wentworth Wooden Puzzles released a series of mini jigsaw puzzles to promote the mindfulness and wellbeing that jigsaw puzzles can provide while also supporting mental health awareness week, Money from the sale of puzzles during that week were donated to Mind, a UK mental health charity.